A Selection Of Weird & Disturbing Medieval Manuscript Art

 “Writing is excessive drudgery.
 It crooks your back, it dims your sight, it twists your stomach and your sides.”

 I’m sure many of the images below weren’t meant as a joke at the time, they only seem amusing now.
-But some of them were surely intended to be humorous.
-I for one find it infinitely pleasing that someone who was walking this earth almost 1,000 years before me still smirked at the sound of a fart.
+But some of them surely were intended to be humorous.
+It’s infinitely pleasing that someone who was walking this earth almost 1,000 years before me still smirked at the sound of a fart.

-Any way, I hope you enjoy these wonderful examples of medieval manuscript drawings as much as I did.
-They’re oddly brilliant and brilliantly odd:
+I hope you enjoy these wonderful examples of medieval manuscript drawings as much as I did.
+They’re oddly brilliant and brilliantly odd.

 Weird Medieval Art - Aliens - Livres du roi Modus et de la reine Ratio, France, 15th century